When Michael Kay arrived in Manchester, he found himself in a whole new world.

 In the distance, Hulme’s controversial Crescents were being assembled; making the area home to the largest public housing development in Europe (with space for over 13,000 people).

-The infamous project proved to be an enormous failure and turned Hulme into one of the most deprived places in Greater Manchester.
+The infamous project proved to be an enormous failure, turning Hulme into one of the most deprived places in Greater Manchester.

 Within months, the block was overrun with infestations of mice, cockroaches and feral dogs prowling through the derelict complex, with hundreds of residents seeking new accommodation.

 Big money has been pumped into the area since those dark days, with Hulme now considered a safe and vibrant place to live.

 Much of the north was living hand to mouth during this decade, and although Michael describes the scenes of poverty as “heartbreaking”, he often used to see children scampering amongst the ruins of old houses without a care in the world